-Significant additional investment is expected over the next 2 years.
-Today over 1.6m or 69% of premises in Ireland can access commercially available high speed broadband services.
-This will rise to 1.8m or 77% by the end of 2018.
-The Department estimates that by 2020 approximately 2.1m or in excess of 90% of premises will have access to high speed broadband.
+Significant additional investment is expected over the coming years.
+Today over 1.75m or 74% of premises in Ireland can access commercially available high speed broadband services.

 Various players in the market have ramped up the speed of their rollout, for example:

-The BLUE areas in the High Speed Broadband Map cover about 1.6m premises.
+The BLUE areas in the High Speed Broadband Map cover over 1.75m premises.
 These are areas where commercial operators have rolled out a high speed broadband network or have previously committed to delivering high speed broadband.
-So far, approximately 1.6m premises in the BLUE areas can get high speed broadband of a minimum of 30 Megabits per second.
+So far, approximately 1.75m premises in the BLUE areas can get high speed broadband of a minimum of 30 Megabits per second.

-The LIGHT BLUE areas represent areas where a commercial operator (eir) has committed to deliver High Speed Broadband access to 300,000 rural premises by the end of 2018.
-This commitment is on a fully commercial basis.
-The Commitment Agreement is available here.
-This brings the total number of premises in the BLUE area to 1.8m.
+The LIGHT BLUE areas represent areas where a commercial operator (eir) has committed to deliver High Speed Broadband access to 300,000 rural premises. eir have stated their intention to conclude this deployment in mid-2019.